Henry Blofeld: Outside sport

 Blofeld was awarded an OBE for services to broadcasting in 2003.
 The following year, he appeared alongside Fred Trueman in the "Tertiary Phase" of the Hitchhiker's Guide to the Galaxy radio series playing himself.
 Blofeld has written a partly autobiographical book entitled My Dear Old Thing: Talking Cricket.
 He undertakes an "Evening With Blowers" theatrical show which has toured all over the UK, as well as many other public speaking engagements.
 Together with TMS producer Peter Baxter he tours with the theatrical show Memories of Test Match Special from 2013 on.
 His fourth book was entitled Squeezing the Orange.

 In November 2003, Blofeld was the castaway on Desert Island Discs with his favourite selection being the classic Brian Johnston and Jonathan Agnew TMS exchange "Getting your leg over".

 Outside cricket, Blofeld's favourite hobby is "drinking wine", followed by "eating food" and "going out."
 He has his own Côtes du Rhône label which he markets as Blowers' Rhône and unashamedly promotes this during his one-man theatrical chat shows An Evening With Blowers, that he mainly performs during the cricket close season.
 The show has been recorded on DVD and CD.
 He often wears vividly coloured outfits, which he ascribes to partial colour blindness.

 Blofeld celebrated his 70th birthday by hosting an evening show in front of 2000 paying "guests" at the Royal Albert Hall, with appearances on stage by friends such as TMS commentator Jonathan Agnew, who narrated the event live, West Indian commentator Tony Cozier, TV personality Stephen Fry, cricket journalist John Woodcock, TV celebrity Christine Hamilton and his elder brother, former High Court Judge Sir John Blofeld.

 In January 2015 Blofeld was a guest, and the winner, on the BBC One's comedy series Room 101.
 In December 2017 he was a guest on the BBC One comedy panel show Would I Lie to You?
-He was one of the travellers in series 4 of the Twofour production The Real Marigold Hotel.
+In May 2020 he was one of the travellers in series 4 of the Twofour production The Real Marigold Hotel.

 Personal life

 Blofeld has been married three times and divorced twice.
 He has a daughter, Suki (born 1964), with his first wife.
 He separated from his Swedish second wife, Bitten, in 2007.
 He had a double heart bypass operation in 1999 after being diagnosed with angina and was given the last rites after he nearly died in intensive care following the operation.
-Blofeld lives in Chelsea.
+Blofeld lived in Chelsea for many years, but moved to Menorca in 2018.

 In a Boxing Day 2013 interview on the Radio New Zealand Summer Noelle programme, Blofeld said he had recently married an Italian woman, Valeria.
 As of 2013 his main occupation was on stage at the theatre.

 Blofeld published an autobiography, Squeezing the Orange, in 2013.
 The book recounts his personal and professional life, including encounters with various celebrities and politicians, and a 46-day road trip from London to Bombay in a vintage Rolls-Royce.
 In 2017 he published Over and Out, a recollection of his years spent with the Test Match Special team.